 A team of oceanographers and glaciologists have measured and calculated the melt of Alaska’s glaciers.
 The National Geographic article,” “Alaskan glaciers melting 100 times faster than previously thought”, says that scientists are startled by how much tidewater glaciers melt underwater.
 It explained further, to wit:

-• Why is it important to know how much ice is melting because the information is essential for planning sea level rise and will also give an idea of climate change-induced melting?
+- Why is it important to know how much ice is melting?
+The information is essential for planning sea level rise and will also give an idea of climate change-induced melting.

 Scientists figure this out by using observation, time-lapse cameras, and underwater equipment to know and measure the actual melt of glaciers on the surface exposed to air, tidal water, and underwater.

-When glaciers come into contact with ocean water, it loses a lot of mass due to melting.
+When glaciers come into contact with ocean water, they lose a lot of mass due to melting.
 From May to August, the underwater melt is almost 5 feet to 16 feet per day, the National Geographic article mentions.

 Permafrost melting

-In Cherskiy, Russia, a scientist who has been monitoring climate change through the condition of permafrosts has confirmed his suspects of something not going right.
+In Cherskiy, Russia, a scientist who has been monitoring climate change through the condition of permafrosts has confirmed his suspicions that something is not going right.

-The ground several hundred deep below the plant and soil-rich layer should still be frozen just as it has been for millennia, except that this year it was not, the National Geographic article narrates.
+The National Geographic article narrates that the ground several hundred deep below the plant—and soil-rich layer should still be frozen, just as it has been for millennia, except that this year it was not.

 Why should these climate change phenomena cause concern?

 The melting of permafrost can release vast amounts of greenhouse gases into the atmosphere, accelerating climate change.
 In some areas, permafrost contains carbon-rich materials.
-When thawed, microbes consume buried organic matter in the soil, releasing more greenhouse gas, mainly methane, which is more potent than greenhouse gas in the atmosphere.
+When thawed, microbes consume buried organic matter in the soil, releasing more greenhouse gases, mainly methane, which is more potent than greenhouse gases.

-The ground may slump in areas built on permafrost, damaging roads and buildings.
-Melting of permafrost will create depressions on the ground.
-These hollows will acquire snowmelt and water, creating wetlands and lakes which can expel vast amounts of methane.
+In areas built on permafrost, the ground may slump, damaging roads and buildings.
+Melting permafrost will create depressions on the ground.
+These hollows will acquire snowmelt and water, creating wetlands and lakes that can expel vast amounts of methane.

 Due to permafrost melt, water above and below the ground will move heat into the environment, accelerating the melt while releasing methane into the atmosphere.